rna-editing1/lodei/README.md

 Short answer: if you are unsure, yes.
 Long answer: If you compare datasets from the same cell line you typically don't need that option.
 If the sets that you compare against each other contain sequencing data from different cells/samples/patients/etc. you should use this option.

+### How do I infer the library type (strandedness) of my data?

+To run LoDEI it is required to specify the library type for your sequencing data via the `--library` parameter.
+We provide the additional small program `getlibtype` here https://github.com/rna-editing1/getlibtype to help you identifying your library type.
+LoDEI uses the same library type specification as Salmon (https://salmon.readthedocs.io/en/latest/library_type.html).
+`getlibtype` is a small wrapper for `salmon` that utilizes `salmon` only for the library type detection.

+### Why is the library type so important?

+Detecting RNA editing is based on scanning for mismatches between the sequencing data and the reference genome.
+In case of A-to-I editing, publications typically refer to the analysis of A/G mismatches between the reads and the reference.
+This description is correct from the perspective of 5'-3' transcript orientation and transcripts that originate from genes from the forward strand.
+Unfortunately, transcripts can be located on the forward or reverse strand of the genome and the used sequencing chemistry has an impact on the type of mismatches with respect to the relative orientation of transcripts.
+In other words, the type of mismatch to look at is dependent on the location of the gene (forward or reverse) and the underlying sequencing chemistry.
+To ease the analysis and not getting down into this rabbit hole, LoDEI takes care of all of this internally.